Dark Night of the Soul

 Unlike Gregor though we are forgetting that the chrysalis will one day

 come out of its shelve transformed into a beautiful butterfly.

-Meantime, we are Imprisoned by our the memories of our old human life
+Meantime, you are imprisoned by the memories of your old human life

-and the aspects of ourselves we so desperately tried to escape from.
+and the aspects of yourself, you, so desperately tried to escape from.

 everything we did, everything we were, everything that has been around us;